Get a property report and suburb profile for any property in Bellmere

 Bellmere rental market trends

-The rental market in Bellmere has experienced growth, with house rents increasing by 8.8% over the past year to $620 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit availability in the area.
-Bellmere's appeal continues to grow, making it an attractive option for families and investors seeking suburban living with promising returns.
+The rental market in Bellmere has experienced moderate growth, with house rents increasing by 7.3% over the past year to $620 per week.
+However, there is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
+Bellmere's appeal lies in its suburban charm and affordability, making it an attractive option for families and investors seeking steady returns.

 Suburbs near Bellmere